McGillRocketTeam/payload-2025/rnd/BME280_Temperature_Sensor/README.md

 ### Clock Configuration

 The tutorial set the maximum clock frequency to 72Mhz, and I did too.
 This works.
 Changing the maximum frequency can cause the sensor to fail to read data; I believe this is because of the synchronous nature of I2C (I think this is mentioned in the tutorial, but I skipped most of it).
+The sensor works on 72Mhz and 36Mhz, but fails on 18Mhz and 9Mhz.
+My guess is that since I2C sends data in packets of 9 bits, the clock frequency has to be a multiple of 9 and greater than some unknown threshold, though I'm not 100% sure.
 You can read more about it in the pages linked below.

 ## Resources
 [Tutorial](https://www.youtube.com/watch?v=jDhkfe2YG_o) for an explanation of the BME280 drivers, how it works, and the clock configuration